-If you don't want to spend your honeymoon patronizing day spas in Mississauga, why not travel to an area with a rich cultural and architectural history?
+If you don't want to spend your honeymoon patronizing day spas or golf courses, why not travel to an area with a rich cultural and architectural history?
 The romance of the ancient times is apparent in Egypt, Greece, Italy, China, Japan, Peru, and Mexico.
 You might also visit your ancestral homeland in Scotland, France, Russia, or beyond.
 During your day trips you can enjoy ruins, museums, and local flavor at restaurants and shops.

 Close to Home